 - Operational layer as the source of an action—Selecting one or more features in an operational layer filters the contents of one or more other dashboard elements.
 This can also change the extent of another map element.

-- Operational layer as the target of an action—A selection on an element such as a list or category selector filters the operational layer to just show what was selected.
+- Operational layer as the target of an action—A selection on an element such as a list or category selector filters the operational layer to show only what was selected.